Hammad-hab/pkm/README.md

 * `--disable-logs`: Silence the `pkm` installer logs.
 This means that no success or info logs will be shown, only errors
   * `--no-disable-logs`(**default**): This is the *default* value of the en-logs configuration i.e logs are **not** disabled
+* `--force`: Forcefully delete a package without any confirmation prompts.

 > #### `pkm has`